PasinduBhagya/Replication-Monitoring-Tool/README.md

 > `--run-rules` - Manually runs the rules.

 ### 1. Add a New Server Pair.
-To add a new server pair, please enter the following command: `bcpsyn --add-new-servers` and press enter.
+To add a new server pair, please enter the following command: `repmon --add-new-servers` and press enter.
 Subsequently, the tool will prompt you to input the necessary information for the new server pair.

 Upon entering the server username and password, you'll be prompted for the password of the user associated with the specified IP Address.
 After providing the password, the tool will copy its public key to the authorized keys file of that user.
 This action enables key-based authentication for future connections to the server.